Melvillian/notion_2_anki_card/README.md

       content (recursively advance through blocks)
 - [ ] create anki card data using data from notion and LLM
 - [ ] add actual anki cards to my local deck
+- [ ] (Optional): right now the @srs-items are single block, we could extend them to be multi-block (though I'm not sure why I would want that right now)